khcr/snaptable/README.md

 end
 ```

 You can also change how the URL to edit and delete an element is generated.
-By default it uses the element's id, but you can specify an other attribute.
-Write a method `url` that returns the attribute.
+By default, it uses the element's id, but you can specify an other attribute.
+Write a method `url` that returns an attribute.

 ```ruby
 def url